How to Use a Proxy With Selenium in Python (2024)

 3. Visit your target page.

-Let's go over the whole process step by step.
+Let's go over the whole process step-by-step.

 scraper.py